Virne: A Comprehensive Benchmark for RL-based Network Resource Allocation in NFV: Empirical Analysis

 \subsection{Discussion on Future Direction}

-While RL-based methods for NFV-RA show promise, there are still practical challenges through our empirical observation.
-To advance deep RL for NFV-RA, we identify several future directions that also pose significant on existing ML methods.
-They are included but not limited to (a) \textit{develop sophisticated representation learning for cross-graph statuses and attributed constraints}, (b) \textit{achieving generalizable policies adaptable to varying network scales and dynamic conditions}, (c) \textit{creating robust learning frameworks to enable learning in conflicting operational constraints}, and (d) \textit{engineering highly scalable algorithms for extremely large-scale physical infrastructures}.
-A more detailed exploration of these prospective is provided in the supplementary material.
+While RL-based methods for NFV-RA show promise, there are still practical challenges, as observed through our empirical observation.
+To advance deep RL for NFV-RA, we identify several future directions that also pose significant challenges to existing ML methods.
+They are included but not limited to (a) developing sophisticated representation learning for cross-graph statuses and attributed constraints, (b) achieving generalizable policies adaptable to varying network scales and dynamic conditions, (c) creating robust learning frameworks to enable learning in conflicting operational constraints, and (d) engineering highly scalable algorithms for extremely large-scale physical infrastructures.
+We also provide experimental analysis of emerging solutions along these directions, such as safe RL and meta RL-based methods.
+See Appendix~\ref{appendix:future-directions} and Figure~\ref{fig:exp-emerging-solutions} for details.